mholtkamp/octave/Documentation/Lua/Systems/Network.md

  - Ret: `boolean enabled` Broadcast enabled
 ---
 ### GetNumSessions
-Get the number of found network sessions found.
+Get the number of found network sessions.
 Network sessions will only be discovered once Network.BeginSessionSearch() has been invoked.

 Sig: `num = Network.GetNumSessions()`
  - Ret: `integer num` Number of network sessions found